opencog/opencog/examples/moses-pln-synergy/scm/README.md

 ...
 ```

-### (14) Use (13) and background knowledge that taking compound-A tends to speed-up recovery of injury alpha to deduce that take-treatment-1 implies recovery-speed-of-injury-alpha
+### (14) - Use (13) and background knowledge that taking compound-A tends to speed-up recovery of injury alpha to deduce that take-treatment-1 implies recovery-speed-of-injury-alpha

 Semi-formally
 ```
 take-treatment-1 -> recovery-speed-of-injury-alpha
 ```

-TODO: not correct TV

 ```scheme
 scheme@(guile-user)> (cog-bind deduction-implication-rule)